How to Setup and Secure Ubuntu Server in 6 Steps

 $ exit

-5. Allow Sudoers users to use sudo without password
+5. Allow sudoers to use sudo without a password

 $ sudo visudo